Mulch & Soil FAQs

 Recycled/reprocessed wood mulch is made from post-consumer or post-industryial products and may contain treated wood such as Construction & Demolition (C&D) material that can sometimes contain CCA (Chromated Copper Arsenate).
 According to the U.S. Environmental Protection Agency (EPA) these materials should not be ground and used in mulch.

 The Mulch & Soil Industry Standards prohibit the use of CCA or any other material whose original manufacturer warns not to grind the product for mulch.
-All MSC certified products must pass chemical testing for CCA.
+All MSC certified products must pass laboratory testing for CCA.

 Will cocoa bean mulch harm pets?